kailaix/ADCME.jl/docs/src/mpi.md

-# Using MPI with ADCME
+# Distributed Scientific Machine Learning using MPI

 Many large-scale scientific computing involves parallel computing.
 Among many parallel computing models, the MPI  is one of the most popular models.
 In this section, we describe how ADCME can work with MPI for solving inverse modeling.
 Specifically, we describe how gradients can be back-propagated via MPI function calls.